 Talk To Your Doctor

-As all the methods mentioned above are home remedies, it's always best to speak with your doctor before applying them.
-Seek medical help in case of an injury to your foot.
-This is especially important if you're already taking medication for your pain.
+As all the methods mentioned above are home remedies, it’s always best to speak with your doctor before applying them.
+Seek medical help if you have an injury to your foot.
+This is especially important if you’re already taking medication for your pain.

 10 Tips for Diabetics to Take Care of Their Feet